International Cervantino Festival in Guanajuato

 During Benito Juarez’s term of office, he temporarily made Guanajuato the country’s capital.
 Guanajuato is also the birthplace of Mexican muralist painter, Diego Rivera.

-Guanajuato was declared a Cultural Heritage of Humanity by the UNESCO in 1988 and Cervantino Capital of the Americas in 2005.
+Guanajuato was declared a Cultural Heritage of Humanity by UNESCO in 1988 and Cervantino Capital of the Americas in 2005.
 Each year in October, this colonial city hosts the most important artistic and cultural festival in Latin America – the Festival Internacional Cervantino.

 The city provides an ideal stage for every field of arts and culture, and the festival has created a tradition that goes beyond Mexico’s borders; today it is one of the world’s most respected international cultural events.